AlexisFaugeroux/pulse/README.md

 softwares such as different oscillator types, ADSR enveloppe, customizable filter and some effects like distortion, delay and reverb.

 Work in progress !
-STATUS (JAN 2023):
+STATUS (FEB 2024):

 - Keyboard is playable by clicking on it directly from the screen or by using the keys from your computer keyboard